 This module is designed to provide the student with the understanding and knowledge of clinical and sports massage techniques and the assessment skills necessary for these modalities.
-The student will also learn the assessment skills, charting/documentation, clinical applications and focus within the endocrine system with a review of the nervous system (CNS/PNS).
+The student will also learn the assessment skills, charting/documentation, clinical applications and focus within the endocrine system with a review or the nervous system (CNS/PNS).
 For specific musculature covered for this module please refer to the anatomy and physiology outline.
+Covered in this module are the endocrine and peripheral nervous systems, and muscles of the leg and foot.
 Out-of-class activities will be assigned and assessed as part of this module.
-Prerequisite: MTD100 Lecture Hours: 40 Lab Hours: 40 Other Hours: 00
+Prerequisite: MTD100.
+Lecture Hours: 40 Lab Hours: 40 Other Hours: 00